yueanchih/tab_mayors/README.md

 # Modifying the Bot Responses

-This is managed inside the code you cloned / forked.
-You can easily do a global search and find them.
+Although it is possible to have the messages managed by the bots, but it's better to have it managed by the code.
+There are different scenarios where the bot custom command string gets too long and hard to maintain.

+To change them, you can search and modify in github or locally in your code editor.
+All 5 files are under [./netlify/functions](./netlify/functions)

-Example `body: JSON.stringify(["Mayor bucket is empty already."]),` in [./netlify/functions/deletemayors.js:44](netlify/functions/deletemayors.js:44)
+Example `body: JSON.stringify(["Mayor bucket is empty already."]),` in [./netlify/functions/deletemayors.js:44](netlify/functions/deletemayors.js#L44)